 Battle Rock

-Another stunning pull off down the Oregon Coast.
+Another stunning pull-off down the Oregon Coast.
 With a large parking lot and a tiny visitor center, Battle Rock is another quick stop for beautiful views.

 Harris Beach State Park